 Knotweed

 Japanese knotweed, another notoriously tough plant, is also good to treat in the fall.
 Like blackberries, knotweed is storing up nutrients in its roots in preparation for winter.
 This natural process means that herbicides* applied in the fall are more likely to be translocated down into the root system, leading to more effective control.
-Additionally, the reduced leaf canopy in fall can improve the efficacy of herbicide treatments by increasing the herbicide’s contact with the plant’s system.
+Additionally, the increased leaf canopy in fall (compared to earlier in the growing season) can improve the efficacy of herbicide treatments.
+Increased leaf area will improve the herbicide uptake in the plant’s system.
 Manual or mechanical removal of knotweed is not recommended since these methods are not effective and can further spread the infestation.
 For those located in areas outside the City of Portland service area or those within the Tryon Creek Watershed may be eligible for free knotweed control.
 Contact Michelle Delepine (michelle@wmswcd.org) for more information.

 Other problematic weeds